Updated : 13/03/2017

 If you plan to travel with your rental car both in EU and non-EU countries – for example from Switzerland to France, Germany, Austria or Italy – you need to tell the rental company in advance.
 They can provide you with an EU-registered car in order to comply with EU customs laws.
 Most car rental companies in Switzerland provide cars with EU number plates for EU residents in order to comply with EU customs rules, but you should check with your car rental company.

-The car rental company must also ensure that the car complies with customs and traffic rules of the country where you will travel.
-For example, in France cars need to carry a mandatory breathalyser test, while in Germany and Austria winter tyres are required during certain months of the year.
+The car rental company must also ensure that the car complies with the customs and traffic rules of the country where you will travel.
+For example, in many countries winter tyres are compulsory during certain months of the year.

 Check road safety information when driving in another EU country.

 If you are planning to rent and drive a car in another EU country, you also need to check that your driving licence is valid there.